 Intrinsically Profitable Content Marketing Is Booming

-The Guinness Book of Work Records is an intrinsically profitable content marketing campaign and can function independently of the beer brand.
+The Guinness Book of Work Records is a profitable content marketing campaign and is independent of the beer brand of the same name.
 Branded content in other organizations have the potential to be profitable and this is increasing with the advent of company blogs and YouTube channels.

 Many brands have brought this into fruition, for example, the SEO tool, MOZ.
 MOZ’s content marketing is profitable independently of its core product.
 Its blog is a traffic-generating machine and the YouTube channel has 36k+ followers.
 With this content marketing success, MOZ could afford to ditch its tool, focus on content campaigns and turn a profit.

 What will change in 2019 is how brands approach their content marketing efforts.
 Companies will have profitability as the primary focus of their campaigns.
 Organizations learned that intrinsically profitable content marketing efforts are optimal for achieving business goals.
 And it doesn’t hurt the bottom line when a campaign turns a profit.

 Converged Media Is the New Media

 Do you separate your content campaigns into paid, owned and earned media?
 Well, 2019 is the year to change to a converged media strategy.
 The idea of converged media isn’t new but 2019 is ushering in a new era of converged media with content marketing centering on those efforts.